Bayer: Phase I trial results from Parkinson's cell therapy positive

-FRANKFURT, June 28 (Reuters) - Drugmaker Bayer BAYGn.DE said on Wednesday that initial testing on humans showed that its experimental stem cell therapy to treat Parkinson's disease was well-tolerated and that transplanted cells survived in patients' brains.
+FRANKFURT, June 28 (Reuters) - Drugmaker Bayer BAYGn.DE said on Wednesday that initial testing on 12 volunteers showed its experimental stem cell therapy to treat Parkinson's disease was well-tolerated and that transplanted cells survived in patients' brains.

-Bayer said the positive one-year results from subsidiary BlueRock Therapeutics's Phase I trial of the stem cell-based therapy bemdaneprocel encouraged it to advance the testing on humans to the second of three stages.
+Bayer said the positive one-year results from subsidiary BlueRock Therapeutics's Phase I trial of the therapy known as bemdaneprocel encouraged it to advance the testing on humans to the second of three stages.

+For the experimental therapy, BlueRock researchers derived dopamine-producing nerve cells from pluripotent stem cells, which are early stage cells that can develop into any type of specialised tissue.

+When surgically implanted into the brain of a person with Parkinson's disease, the therapeutic cells are designed to restore neural networks destroyed by Parkinson's disease.

 (Reporting by Ludwig Burger Editing by Miranda Murray)